vitalygashkov/crextractor/README.md

 # Crextractor

-Utility for extracting secrets from Crunchyroll mobile app
+Utility for extracting credentials from the Crunchyroll Android app

 ## Prerequisites